isomerpages/mindef-sg101/_foreign-policy/Our Challenges/Singapore in a HyperConnected World.md

 [^2]: World Economic Forum.
 (2016, January 20). <a target="blank" href="https://reports.weforum.org/human-implications-of-digital-media-2016/">Report on Digital Media and Society: Implications in a Hyperconnected Era</a>.

+[^3]: Infocomm Media Development Authority.
+(2023). <a target="blank" href="https://www.imda.gov.sg/About-IMDA/Research-and-Statistics/Digital-Society">Digital Society: Household Access to Internet by Household Composition</a>.

 [^3]: National Archives of Singapore.
 (2016, January 20). <a target="blank" href="https://www.nas.gov.sg/archivesonline/data/pdfdoc/PressR19650921.pdf">Statement of His Excellency Mr S Rajaratnam Foreign Minister of Singapore at the General Assembly on September 21, 1965, on the occasion of Singapore's admission to the United Nations</a>.

-[^2]: World Economic Forum.
-(2016, January 20).
-<a target="blank" href="https://reports.weforum.org/human-implications-of-digital-media-2016/">Report on Digital Media and Society: Implications in a Hyperconnected Era</a>.

-[^3]:  Infocomm Media Development Authority.
-(2023).
-<a target="blank" href="https://www.imda.gov.sg/About-IMDA/Research-and-Statistics/Digital-Society">Digital Society: Household Access to Internet by Household Composition</a>.
+[^3]: National Archives of Singapore.
+(2016, January 20). <a target="blank" href="https://www.nas.gov.sg/archivesonline/data/pdfdoc/PressR19650921.pdf">Statement of His Excellency Mr S Rajaratnam Foreign Minister of Singapore at the General Assembly on September 21, 1965, on the occasion of Singapore's admission to the United Nations</a>.

 [^4]: World Economic Forum.
 (2022, August 11).
 <a target="blank" href="https://www.weforum.org/agenda/2022/08/how-to-spot-fake-news-on-your-social-networks/">How to spot fake news on your social networks</a>.